SalihSay/aml-smurfing-detection/README.md

 Round Amount

-Identifies high-value round-number transactions used as an additional risk signal.
+Identifies high-value round-number transactions as an additional risk signal.

-🕸️ Network Risk Analysis
+🕸️ 4.
+Network Risk Analysis

 Transaction relationships were transformed into a graph-oriented analytical layer.